Valve Stem Style Tire Pressure Monitor Sensor for 2007, 2008, 2009, 2010, 2011, 2012, 2013 and 2014 Mustangs.

-This is a direct replacement for the Ford OEM sensors that used wheel bands.
-This sensor is the more popular valve stem style found on the 2010-2014 Mustangs, but features the correct frequency to work with the 2007-2009 tire pressure monitor system.
+Are you looking to replace the broken or overused tire pressure sensors on your 2007-2014 Mustang?
+These Ford OEM sensors are a direct replacement for the valve stem style on the 2010-2014 Mustang, but also features the correct frequency to work with the 2007-2009 tire pressure monitoring system.

 This is a sensor used in your 2007 through 2009 Mustang.
 Installs on a metal band that goes the entire way around the inside diameter of your wheel.
 Starting in 2010 Ford switch to the valve stem style.
 This particular sensor here is actually going to fit your 2007 and up Mustang.
 These are going to be less expensive, as well as easier to install than the standard band style clamps.
 No matter what sensor you go with, you'll need a TPMS sensor tool to retrain your car once installing your new wheels.